bsadlek/GCD_programming_assignment/README.md

 # "Getting and Cleaning Data" Programming Assignment
 Programming assignment for Week 4 of the Coursera course "Getting and Cleaning Data"

-This programming assignment should contain 3 elements:
+This programming assignment should contain 3 elements:, -README.md,
--README.md
--CodeBook.md
--run_analysis.R
+-CodeBook.md,
+-run_analysis.R,

 ### Running the R Stript